By Karolee Bulak

 I met the travel guide and five other group members the night before the trip.
 Everyone seemed relatively in good spirits and the next morning we all piled into a small van and headed towards our destination.

 Having never been to the Grand Canyon before, I was amazed at the beauty and vastness of this great place.
-I foolishly brought Nike shoes to hike in and thought that my typical five mile hiking excursions in Central Wisconsin would be comparable to the Grand Canyon.
+I foolishly brought Nike sneakers to hike in and thought that my typical five-mile hiking excursions in Central Wisconsin would be comparable to the Grand Canyon.